 Understanding Human Movement

-Advanced inertial sensors data processing for recognizing human activities and characterizing movements.
+Advanced inertial sensors data processing for recognising human activities and characterising movements.

 The widespread of inertial measurement units, which can be found inside smartphones and wearables, along with size and cost reduction, opened the possibility to study human motion in a continuous on-person approach.

 Continuously monitoring movements and activities of elderly and vulnerable people, enables the detection of life-threatening events such as falls.
 Moreover, quantification of ambulation activities allows to infer physical activity status and predict risk of falling, or other functional declines.